eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

-This extension provides a wrapper extension for payment processors
+This extension provides a wrapper extension for payment processors.

+Note that the IPN/ Silent post url that should be configured within the payment processor is

+http(s)://yousite/civicrm/payment/ipn/xx where xx is the payment processor ID.

+(I'm not quite sure the joomla & WP variants but will update when I do)

 How to add new payment gateways to Omnipay